Featured in Vanity Fair Italia:

 Workshop I: October 15-22, 2017

 Send a cover letter and up to 20 pages of fiction or nonfiction to: firstname.lastname@example.org.
-In your cover letter, please include any dietary restrictions you have.
+In your cover letter, please tell us a little about yourself, any workshops you've participated in, and any dietary restrictions you have.

-Only six students will be accepted.
+Only six students will be accepted, in order to create a cohesive, intimate workshop environment.
 Application deadline is August 1.

 Giancarlo DiTrapano is editor of Tyrant Books and New York Tyrant.
 He has published and edited books by Atticus Lish, Marie Calloway, Scott McClanahan, Clancy Martin, Brian Evenson, Eugene Marten, Blake Butler, Michael Kimball, Sam Michel, Ken Baumann, and others.
 He has written for Playboy, Vice, and other outlets.
 He taught fiction writing and editing at Catapult.
 He lives in Rome.

-Chelsea Hodson is the author of the forthcoming essay collection Tonight I'm Someone Else (named one of the most anticipated books of 2018 by The Millions and The AV Club) and the chapbook Pity the Animal.
+Chelsea Hodson is the author of the essay collection Tonight I'm Someone Else, which The Washington Post called "a memorable first collection" and Kirkus Reviews called "a simultaneously bewildering and compelling body of work."
 She is a graduate of the MFA program at Bennington College and has been awarded fellowships from MacDowell Colony and PEN Center USA Emerging Voices.
 She has taught nonfiction writing at Catapult in New York and as an Alumni Teaching Fellow at Bennington College.

-Workshop will meet for two hours every morning and each student will have the opportunity to workshop a manuscript up to 20 pages.
+Workshop meets for two hours every morning and each student will have the opportunity to workshop a manuscript up to 20 pages.
 Both Giancarlo DiTrapano and Chelsea Hodson will be present for each workshop meeting—fiction and nonfiction will be workshopped together.
-Each workshop will also involve a lesson from either Giancarlo or Chelsea—past lessons have included topics such as: how to write a great first sentence, how to use the physical body as a writing tool, and how to go about editing a book-length manuscript.
+Each workshop will also involve a lesson from either Giancarlo or Chelsea—past lessons have included topics such as: how to write a great first sentence, how to use the physical body as a writing tool, and how to use constraints to battle writer's block and inspire new ideas.

-Before arriving in Italy, each student will be expected to print, read, and mark up the other students' manuscripts and respond with a one-page letter to each student.
+Before arriving in Italy, each student is expected to print, read, and mark up the other students' manuscripts and respond with a one-page letter to each student.
 These letters will guide our discussions.

 Villa DiTrapano is a private gated residence located on sixteen acres in Sezze Romano, Latina, Italy.
 Originally built in the 17th century and in the DiTrapano family since 1932, the villa has been fully renovated and now operates as a luxury rental year-round.
 It has all the amenities you'll need: high-quality bedding and sheets, wireless internet, a fireplace, air conditioning, bathrobes, hair dryers, a coffeemaker, and a security system.
 Each student will have their own bedroom in the villa.